-ORDINANCE NO. 2024-5
+ORDINANCE NO. 2024-XX

-AN ORDINANCE FOR ADOPTING AN UPDATED PERSONNEL POLICY HANDBOOK REGARDING MATTERS AFFECTING THE STATUS OF EMPLOYEES OF THE CITY OF MOUNTAIN HOME; REPEALING ORDINANCE NO. 2006-16 AND ALL OTHER PERSONNEL UPDATES; AND DECLARING AN EMERGENCY
+AN ORDINANCE FOR ADOPTING AN UPDATED PERSONNEL POLICY HANDBOOK REGARDING MATTERS AFFECTING THE STATUS OF EMPLOYEES OF THE CITY OF MOUNTAIN HOME; REPEALING ORDINANCE NO. 2024-5 AND ALL OTHER PERSONNEL UPDATES; AND DECLARING AN EMERGENCY

-WHEREAS, the City Council for the City of Mountain Home, Arkansas, did adopt a Personnel Policy Handbook by Ordinance No. 2006-16 on August 17, 2006, and that Handbook has been revised numerous time since that adoption; and
+WHEREAS, the City Council for the City of Mountain Home, Arkansas, did adopt the latest Personnel Policy Handbook by Ordinance No. 2024-5 on May 2, 2024; and

-WHEREAS, the Personnel Policy Handbook needs to be brought up to date with current laws to meet the needs of the departments of the City of Mountain Home;
+WHEREAS, the Personnel Policy Handbook needs to be brought up to date with revisions to meet the needs of the departments of the City of Mountain Home;